ibm-cloud-docs/satellite/locations.md

 7. Refer to step 7 in [Setting up the control plane from the CLI](#control-plane-cli) to verify that your DNS records were successfully created.

    **Amazon Web Services, Google Cloud Platform, and Microsoft Azure**: If you attached virtual instances to your {{site.data.keyword.satelliteshort}} location control plane that you created in AWS, Azure, or GCP, the private IP addresses of these machines are automatically registered and added to your DNS record.
-To enable access to the {{site.data.keyword.openshiftshort}} web console for all the {{site.data.keyword.satelliteshort}} clusters that you want to subsequently add and to access your cluster from your local machine, you must follow the steps in [Setting up the control plane from the CLI](#control-plane-cli) to update the location's DNS record with the public IP addresses of your machines.
+To enable access to the {{site.data.keyword.openshiftshort}} web console for all the {{site.data.keyword.satelliteshort}} clusters that you subsequently add and to access your cluster from your local machine, you must follow the steps in [Setting up the control plane from the CLI](#control-plane-cli) to update the location's DNS record with the public IP addresses of your machines.
    {: important}

 8. To continue to use the location for production workloads, repeat these steps to attach more hosts to the location control plane in multiples of 3, such as 6, 9, or 12 hosts.
 For more information, see [Adding capacity to your {{site.data.keyword.satelliteshort}} location control plane](#control-plane-scale).